No-Name-Yet-Exist/Conceptual-Topology/conceptual-topology/theorems/self-definability-theorem.md

 ```
 Let CT be Conceptual Topology
 If:
+// HoTT-style inequivalence A ≠ B
 ∀Δt→0, ∄f∈C(CT, other theories∣R) such that f is invertible and f≅f′ under continuous homeo-transformation
 Then:
+//HoTT-style equivalence A = A′
 μ(CT):=Δt→ϵlim[∃Z:C(CT_t, CT_t+Δt, Z) is stable] = true

+//preserved morphic identity under temporal continuity with frame Z
 ∴ CT ≈ id_CT

 Let PCT be Conceptual Dynamics as proto-Conceptual Topology